spylik/kattis-playground/README.md

-# Kattis phonelist problem
+# Kattis problems

-[Phone List problem](https://open.kattis.com/problems/phonelist) is a programming challenge.
+[Kattis](https://open.kattis.com/problems) is platform for train brain with programming challenge.

-This is my implementation in PHP which dated on 14.01.2017 the fastest among other PHP sumbissions (0.32 s).
+This repo is kind of playground and contain my solutions for different problems.